 Tiny Desk Favorites

-Twelve tracks of NPR Music Tiny Desk Concert favorites — the pared-down acoustic-and-low-volume run that defined the series’ aesthetic across its first decade and into the post-2020 home-concert era.
+Thirteen tracks of NPR Music Tiny Desk Concert favorites — the pared-down acoustic-and-low-volume run that defined the series’ aesthetic across its first decade and into the post-2020 home-concert era.
 The shortest of the catalog tapes by deliberate intent.
-Twelve tracks is enough to honor the series without trying to summarize it.
+Thirteen is enough to honor the series without trying to summarize it.
 The series-honoring commitment is the rotation’s methodological anchor — the playlist is meant to be a fan-letter to the NPR Music Tiny Desk Concert series rather than a representative survey of the series’ full catalog, and the runtime is calibrated for the natural span of a single evening’s concert-block listening rather than the catalog-completeness framing.

 Black Pumas anchor the soul-rock-revival peak that the series introduced to a wider audience than the band’s tour circuit had reached.
 The Black Pumas catalog is the rotation’s structural anchor for the soul-rock-revival sub-genre — the band’s Tiny Desk Concert was the structural moment where the artist’s catalog crossed from the genre-specific audience to the broader-audience working-rotation, and the placement honors the band’s role in the series’ working-recording.